What to Expect at Your Annual Checkup

 Just as your birthday comes around once a year, your annual wellness exam should happen every year, too – especially if you want to experience the best possible health for years to come.

 First and foremost, it’s important for your primary care provider to know your personal and family medical history.
 A primary care provider can be a family practitioner, OB/GYN, pediatrician or internal medicine specialist.
+Finding a primary care provider is worth the search, too.

 Your provider will collect basic health information such as weight, height and vital signs, including blood pressure, heart rate and temperature.
-“This helps us watch for trends over time, and also investigate vitals that are outside of normal range,” Jacobs said.
+“This helps us watch for trends over time, and also investigate vitals that are outside of normal range,” Post said.

 He or she may assess your general health by checks of the following: